-produces seedlings of native and exotic trees, but also seedlings of agricultural food crops.
+lished Afubra as a global benchmark among Afubra's forest nursery, which today not only produces seedlings of native and exotic trees, but also seedlings of agricultural food crops.
 In addition to raising awareness of the importance of preserving the environment, Verde é Vida also provides communities and schools with incentives and educational support.

-from other producing regions worldwide?
+What distinguishes Brazil's tobacco sector from other producing regions worldwide?

-The Integrated System, introduced in 1918 by the then Souza Cruz, is important because it provides agricultural inputs recommended for tobacco growing, and was later followed by all the companies operating in Brazil, growers, resulting in the production of high quality tobacco without residues, making it a tobacco accepted by all importing countries.
+The Integrated System, introduced in 1918 by the then Souza Cruz, is important because it provides agricultural inputs recommended for tobacco growing, and was later followed by all the companies operating in Brazil, tural advisors together with the integrated growers, resulting in the production of high quality tobacco without residues, making it a tobacco accepted by all importing countries.
 The union of the seven entities representing growers, where everyone works together to defend the interests of the tobacco growers. of Tobacco Growers) is a public body that has a greater political relationship with the executive and legislative branches, both at the